Hannalysis/100DaysOfCode/README.md

  On the other hand, if still_has_questions remaining was False, I added a line to config the canvas to inform the user with text to announce that the quiz is over.
 Followed by disabling the buttons on the GUI to make it clear that the quiz is finished.

  ------------

+   --- Day 7 ---
+ 2024-10-23

+ I started the day with reading up on API calls to get a better overall understanding (with python).
+As there was little actual coding on my part, I decided to come back to my CSS learning via The Odin Project site curriculum; meaning, we're onto the CSS project!